 Industry and governmental officials have offered some fundamental guidelines for data usage and protection in an effort to win back customers’ trust.
 Even sovereign states have had to take precautions to make sure that respectable online companies aren’t unintentionally aiding in the transfer of funds for terrorist funding or other illegal operations.
 As a result, organizations now have to adhere to a number of compliance standards in order to safeguard against fraud, money laundering, and terrorism.

 A number of fundamental banking regulations in the United States and Europe have compelled financial services organizations to implement compliance procedures.
 These include the Bank Secrecy Act of 1960 and the 2001 Patriot Act, which was passed in response to the September 11 attacks after it was discovered that terrorists had created a sizable economic network.
 In order to ensure that banking transactions are monitored and not anonymous, banks must also ensure that a relevant level of customer due diligence (CDD), often known as KYC or know your customer programs, is in place.
-According to KYC guidelines, customers of an institution must have their identities verified and their activities must be understood.
+According to KYC guidelines, customers of an institution must have their identities verified, and their activities must be understood.

 The Department of the Treasury’s US Financial Crimes Enforcement Network revised the Bank Secrecy Act’s current rules for several financial firms.
 Although there are several exceptions and exclusions, the CDD rule specifies clear customer due diligence obligations and imposes a new requirement on financial institutions to identify and verify the identities of beneficial owners of legal entity customers.
 Of course, there is also the well-known GDPR.
-A new and stringent set of data privacy regulations were established in Europe in May 2018 with the implementation of the Europe’s new General Data Protection Regulation.
+A new and stringent set of data privacy regulations was established in Europe in May 2018 with the implementation of Europe’s new General Data Protection Regulation.
 Global businesses must abide by GDPR requirements if they collect information from European citizens, or they risk paying hefty fines.
 The GDPR mandates that businesses have data protection systems, including policies and procedures for handling and safeguarding data.

 To protect online shoppers, regulations will keep adding restrictions.
 However, a data breach cannot be reversed.
 Personally identifiable information (PII) can no longer serve as the foundation of identity when it comes to online transactions because so much data has been stolen.
 It is impossible to disregard the harm done to customer trust.
 It currently poses a considerable barrier to the general use of online services.
 The long-term viability of the new digital use cases discussed above requires platform confidence.
 However, there will be a price for the new regulations.
 They’ll make things more challenging for users.
 Additionally, a lot of online business strategies depend on brand-new users joining right away and using the service frequently.
 Due to this reason, it is important to carefully weigh these precautions against user experience.